ninja-ide/ninja-ide-documentation/docs/plugin.rst

 .. method:: initialize

-This method is called NINJA-IDE when your plugin is ready to start.
+This method is called by NINJA-IDE when your plugin is ready to start.
 This is the recommended place to request/get the NINJA-IDE services for your plugin.